SaaS Compliance

 SaaS platforms must specify retention periods for different data types (active accounts, cancelled accounts, trial accounts, backups) and explain deletion procedures.

-SaaS platforms often integrate with payment processors (Stripe, Paddle), analytics tools (Google Analytics, Mixpanel), and cloud services (AWS, Google Cloud), requiring named disclosure.
+SaaS platforms often integrate with payment processors (Stripe, Dodo), analytics tools (Google Analytics, Mixpanel), and cloud services (AWS, Google Cloud), requiring named disclosure.
+Using ChatGPT to write these sections risks missing critical vendor-specific disclosures.

 Structured around widely accepted GDPR and CCPA requirements.
 Not legal advice.